 The primary purpose of a last will and testament is to set out who you want to receive what after your die.
 It may be a relatively short and simple document, or it may be longer and more comprehensive, depending upon the circumstances.

 The third document that should be a part of every estate plan is an advance directive.
 This document sets out the kind of health care treatment you would or would not want to receive in the event that you are unable to communicate your wishes yourself.
-In addition, it may also give someone else (called your “Proxy”) the power to authorize medical treatment, or even to refuse it.
+In addition, it may also give someone else (called your “Proxy”) the power to authorize or refuse medical treatment on your behalf.
 Depending upon how it is drafted, it may grant the proxy broad power to make decisions, or it may provide detailed instructions instead that do not grant the discretion to authorize anything that is contrary to what is included in the document.
 You might also execute a "Living Will," which states whether you want life-sustaining treatment if your doctor and another doctor agree that you are dying.
 Life sustaining treatment means treatment that would not cure you, but would only delay the dying process.